 “I apologize, sir.
 It’s…a sensitive subject.”

 “Among humans and batarians alike, commander.
 You are a public figure.
 The former CEO of one of the most important private military contractor in the Terminus Systems.
 Most of your record with Alliance is public.
 They are those in the Assembly who would nothing more to take over or form their own groups.
 Torfan would be all the excuse they needed to do it.”
 He downed his drink, “Earth still needs the resources from the Traverse to survive.
 That means secure supply lines through the establishment of stable governments in the Terminus systems.
-Your mission was a part of the puzzle that included the batarians, quarians and the geth.
+Your mission was a part of a puzzle that included the batarians, quarians, and the geth.
 It all comes down to politics, commander,” he said.

 It all made sense.
 The Quarians had the largest merchant fleet in the galaxy that kept millions of Turians supplied with food.
 Humanity needed the resources from the outer colonies and a friendly batarian government would stamp down on the attacks along Traverse.

-“Commander, the truth is that the Reapers are still out there.
+Hannah had fallen asleep on the couch.
+The Admiral sat beside her and stroke her cheek with back of his hand, “Commander, the truth is that the Reapers are still out there.
 They may strike tomorrow or sometime in the next century.
 And when they do, they won’t come to harvest us, they will come to annihilate us.”
-Hannah had fallen asleep on the couch.
-The Admiral sat beside her.
-He stroke her cheek with back of his hand.

 “One more question, sir,” I looked at the girl, “Miranda?”

 “She is a close friend of the family and she did mention you once or twice.
 I would not be here without her.
 She brought me back with Illusive Man’s resource, but she did what no one else thought possible.
 If my daughter is one tenth of the woman my mother, Liara, or Miranda are, she will be a guiding light of our civilizations for the next thousand years.
 Even if she isn’t, she deserves a chance to grow up and find her our destiny.”
-Shepard looked me straight the eye, “I won’t long enough to see it, but that is my mission now.
+Shepard looked me straight the eye, “I won’t live long enough to see it, but that is my mission now.
 Do you understand commander?”

 “Yes, sir,” I said.